 Tufts sets students up for success.
 Working closely with both faculty members and the Career Center, Tufts students acquire internships and career opportunities in various sectors and locations.
 A tech hub, Boston is a progressive city known across the globe for its academic and professional opportunity.
 About 80% of Tufts engineering majors complete at least one internship, and 60% conduct research in their four years here.

-We offer two undergraduate programs of study: a Bachelor of Science in Mechanical Engineering (BSME), and a Bachelor of Science (BS) with a specialization in Human Factors.
+We offer two undergraduate programs of study: a Bachelor of Science in Mechanical Engineering (BSME), and a Bachelor of Science in Human Factors Engineering (BSHFE).
 The Human Factors program has two parallel tracks: one for students in the School of Engineering and the other for students in the School of Arts and Sciences.
 A variety of minor and dual-major programs are also available.
 The department administers two minors in Engineering Education and Music Engineering.